The Types of English Short Stories

 There are many different types of short stories.
 No matter what genre interests you, you can find a short story that will fit your needs.

-Some types of short stories are mythslegendsfablesfolk tales, fairy tales and tall tales.
+Some types of short stories are myths, legends, fables, folk tales, fairy tales and tall tales.

-myth is a story that explains a natural occurrence, such as where the sky came from.
+A myth is a story that explains a natural occurrence, such as where the sky came from.
 Characters in these stories are often supernatural beings like gods.
 A legend is a story about a popular figure that may have never existed but is based on some truth.
 “King Arthur” is an example of a legend.

 Folk tales or fairy tales are old stories that have been around for many years.
 These stories often begin with “Once upon a time in a faraway land…”.
 Many different cultures have their own folk tales or versions of them.
 “Cinderella” is one example.